 1Regular jobs usually include permanent full-time jobs or full-time temporary jobs of long duration.

 2See Ek Spector (2015) and Cahuc (2018).

 To interpret the consequences of information provision, we provide a simple job search model which shows that the propensity to work while on claim decreases with the marginal tax rate on earnings from work while on claim.
-We show that an information provision which raises the propensity to work while on claim is equivalent to a revision of beliefs according to which the marginal tax rate drops.
+The model shows how the marginal tax rate depends on the tax on current labor earnings and on the expectation of the duration of unemployment.
+We show that an information provision which raises the propensity to work while on claim can be interpreted as a revision of beliefs according to which the marginal tax rate drops.
 Moreover, we are able to show that apart from providing incentives to work on non-regular jobs while on claim, a drop in the marginal tax rate exerts effects on the search for regular jobs through two channels.
 The first is an anticipation channel reflecting the impact of part-time unemployment insurance schemes on the expected gains of unemployed workers.
-This channel necessarily reduces the exit rate from unemployment towards regular jobs when the marginal tax drops because improving the expected gains from work while on claim raises the expected gains of unemployed workers, which increases their reservation wage and reduces their job search effort.
+This channel necessarily reduces the exit rate from unemployment toward regular jobs if the drop in the marginal tax raises the expected gains of unemployed workers, which increases their reservation wage and reduces their job search effort.
 The other channel arises from the direct effect of work while on claim on the exit rate from unemployment toward regular jobs.
 Working while on claim may generate more job opportunities than remaining on the dole.
 But working while on claim may also leave less time to look for regular jobs.
-Therefore, this second channel can either increase or decrease the exit rate from unemployment towards regular jobs.
+Therefore, this second channel can either increase or decrease the exit rate from unemployment toward regular jobs when part-time unemployment becomes more remunerative.

 We find that the information provision has a significant positive impact on the propensity to work on while on claim: The probability that treated individuals will take work while on claim increases by about 6% three months after receiving the information compared with non treated individuals.
 The positive effect of the information provision on part-time unemployment benefits take-up means that the treatment has improved the gains expected from work while on claim for the treated group taken as a whole.
 We explore the potential heterogeneity of the effects of the treatment to see whether the information provision has effects of different signs on the propensity to take work on non-regular jobs for different groups generated with the machine learning approach developed by Chernozhukov et al. (2018).
 We find no evidence that the information provision has negative effects on the propensity to work while on claim.
-For all groups, the effects are either non-significant or positive, suggesting that individuals usually underestimate the gains associated with working while on claim.
-Moreover, the observable characteristics of individuals of the treated group working while on claim are not statistically different from those of the control group working while on claim, suggesting that our field experiment can be relevant for analyzing the impact of a drop of the marginal tax rate to its actual level on the behavior of the whole population of newly registered unemployed persons.
+For all groups, the effects are either non-significant or positive, suggesting that the treatment changed the beliefs of job seekers whose behavioral inattention (Gabaix (2019)) induced them to underestimate the returns from work while on claim.